jhKessler/automatic-led-control/README.txt

 7: select the "action" menu and create a new action "start programm" and paste the path of your "turn_off_on_sd.pyw" file then click ok

 You are done!
-Your LEDs will now Turn on and off automatically once it gets dark!
+Your LEDs will now Turn on and off automatically once it gets dark out!